aturcati/obsistant/README.md

 [![Python 3.11+](https://img.shields.io/badge/python-3.11+-blue.svg)](https://www.python.org/downloads/release/python-3110/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-I desperately needed a tool to optimize and automate my note taking and archiving system.
-I did not have time to properly code it.
-So I vibe-coded it.Use at your own risk!

 A powerful Python CLI tool for automatically organizing and managing Obsidian vaults with intelligent tag extraction, file organization, and frontmatter management.

 ## Features